Robert Means Thompson: Metallurgist

+A Boston entrepreneur named W. E. C. Eustis from Milton bought what was to become the Orford Nickel and Copper Company in 1865 in order to develop a mineral deposit discovered near Sherbrooke, Quebec, in Orford, Quebec.
+In March 1878 Eustis, Thompson, Robert Gilmour Leckie, Charles Carroll Colby and Walter W. Beckett established the Orford Nickel and Copper Company in Quebec.
+Thompson et al established the New Jersey refinery to process the ore from Orford there.

+Orford Copper was the generatrix in 1900 of the Ontario Smelting Company and Orford Village which Thompson set up near what was to become known as Copper Cliff, at Cobalt Street.

+In 1902 Orford Copper merged with the Canadian Copper Company and American Nickel Works, into the International Nickel Company of Canada, of which he served as chairman for at least a decade.

+Residence

+In 1907 he lived in a stone mansion at 1607 23rd Street NW in Washington, D.C. which was recently built by New York attorney Frank Ellis.
+The mansion is in the Beaux-arts style and was designed by the firm of Carrère and Hastings which designed many significant buildings of the era.
+Ellis sold the mansion to Roumania in 1921 and it has been used as its embassy ever since.

+Philanthropy

-He was an organizer of the Navy Athletic Association and the donor of the Thompson Cup, which is awarded to the winner of the annual Army–Navy Game.
+He was an organizer of the Navy Athletic Association and the donor of the Thompson Cup, which is awarded to the member of the Navy Midshipmen who contributes most to the advancement of athletics at the Naval Academy.
 His interest in sport then extended to the Olympic Games, and was twice president of the American Olympic Association, once for the 1912 Summer Olympics, and again for the 1924 games.
 In 1912, he was also elected president of the New York Athletic Club.
 He also helped to organize the New York Chapter of the United States Naval Academy Alumni Association and served as its first president and as a trustee of the Naval Academy Alumni Association at Annapolis, Maryland.

-Thompson was president of the Society of Naval Architects and Marine Engineers and president of the Navy League.
+Thompson was president of the Society of Naval Architects and Marine Engineers and president of the Navy League, and owner of the yacht Katrina.
 He also visited Japan at the invitation of the Japanese government and was awarded the Order of the Rising Sun, Second Class, by the Emperor.
 He also received the Order of Vasa by the government of Sweden, and the Cross of Commander, French Legion of Honor, by the French government.

 Thompson became a companion of the Military Order of the Loyal Legion of the United States (MOLLUS) in 1874 through the Massachusetts commandery.
-He was active in MOLLUS affairs and was elected commander in chief October 27, 1927, and served in that capacity until his death.
+He was active in MOLLUS affairs and was elected commander in chief 27 October 1927, and served in that capacity until his death.

-He was also a companion of the Naval Order of the United States.
+He was also a companion of the Naval Order of the United States and a strong supporter of the Navy League of the United States.

 He co-edited the Confidential Correspondence of Gustavus Vasa Fox, Assistant Secretary of the Navy for the Navy Historical Society.